BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 4.Provides an abstraction through which each container is able to communicate with the outside world

+●	Control plane: The Control Plane maintains a record of all of the Kubernetes Objects in the system, and runs continuous control loops to manage those objects’ state.
+At any given time, the Control Plane’s control loops will respond to changes in the cluster and work to make the actual state of all the objects in the system match the desired state that you provided.

-●	Control plane & Data plane: The decision making part of Kubernetes which decides what has to be done with each containers according to its description.
+● Data plane: The decision making part of Kubernetes which decides what has to be done with each containers according to its description.
 Data Plane is the part which enforces all of control plane’s decisions and it allows applications to remain agnostic to their surroundings.

 ●	Tracing: Tracing is a method to to understand the performance/correctness of deploying distributed applications.
 When an app makes a request, it will generate a unique request ID and we name it as ‘Traceing ID’.
 Tracing ID propagate through the system with the request.
 Every time the request calls a component of the system, an event labeled by request's traing ID is triggered.
 If we collect all the events and sort them into different requests by tracing ID, we will see series of events like 'threads' belongs to different requests, from which we can understand apps' behavior.